 Choosing a Site for Growing Horseradish:

 If you bought a horseradish plant, dig a hole twice as wide and deep as the roots of the plant.
 Add some soil back in the hole.
 The hole should be the same depth as the roots.
-Place the plant in the hole and place the remaining soil around the plant.
+Place the plant in the hole and pile the remaining soil around the plant.
 The base of the leaves should be at ground level.
 Water the plant well.
-It is normal for the horseradish plant to wilt for a few days after the initial planting.
+It is normal for horseradish to wilt for a few days after the initial planting.
 You should see new leaves appear very soon.

 Caring for the Horseradish Plant